 For applicants where English is a second language students are required to present evidence of English language ability (or have their English language ability assessed by Edge Hill) to be granted a Study Visa to study in the UK.

-Please contact the International Office for details of other English Language qualifications that are acceptable for entry to undergraduate/bachelor study.
+For full details of English Language qualifications that are acceptable for entry to undergraduate/bachelor study please click here.

 How to apply